2025 Dates Now Available

 In this highly acclaimed module, you will learn about the theory and practice of personal change, and why it's important for LR leaders to understand.
 Through a comparison of the Sigmoid Curve and the Kübler-Ross Change Curve you will understand the personal change process before moving into an exploration of the organizational change process necessary for individual and organizational success.

-The media is everywhere, and labor relations leaders need to be prepared to respond to media requests and the reporter standing on the sidewalk in front of the plant, the school building, or corporate headquarters.
-Learn how to identify the best spokesperson for your organization, identify who should, and who should not, talk with the media, explore strategies for handling difficult questions and learn how to create and deliver effective messages.
+Part I - Interacting with the media: The media is everywhere, and labor relations leaders need to be prepared to respond to media requests and reporters' questions.
+Learn how to identify the best spokesperson for your organization, who should and should not talk with the media, and explore strategies for handling difficult questions and how to create and deliver effective messages.

 This program includes a unique capstone project, providing participants with the opportunity to apply new learning and freshly honed skills in their organization.
 Throughout the program, participants will be encouraged to look for opportunities to apply the concepts covered during the program to opportunities and challenges facing their organization.
 The class concludes with participants sharing which concepts they used, how they applied the concepts, and the organizational impact of their efforts.